pszulczewski/netmiko_sandbox/README.md

 `poetry shell` and you're good to go!

 ## Developing netmiko scripts with NetmikoMock
-Connecting do devices over and over when developing a script can be slow, you can greatly speed it up by using Mock in similar way as using mocks for tests.
+Connecting do devices over and over when developing scripts can be slow, you can greatly speed it up by using Mock in similar way as using mocks for tests.

-Let's consider the following scenarios:
+Let's consider two potential scenarios:
 1. import `NetmikoMock` as `ConnectHandler` the same way as you usually import `ConnectHandler` from netmiko and then work on your development locally.
 You can switch back to netmiko just by removing that extra import statement whenever you're ready to use your script on real devices.